adamaltmejd/cv/cv.md

 2015
 :   [@Munafo2015_using_prediction]

+# Working Papers

+2020
+:   [@Altmejd2020_siblings_spillover]

 # Work In Progress

-"Sibling Influence on College Choice"

 "Relative Returns to Swedish College Fields"

 "Business Education and Stock Market Participation" with Thomas Jansson and Yigitcan Karabulut

+"Do engineering schools foster innovation?" with Daniel Metzger and Michael Böhm

 "The Formation of Prosocial Preferences in the Field" with David Birke and Egon Tripodi